-Capão Redondo Forest will be located in the Unified Educational Center (CEU) of the highly-urbanised and low income Capão Redondo neighborhood of São Paulo.
+Capão Redondo Forest is located in the Unified Educational Center (CEU) of the highly-urbanized and low income Capão Redondo neighborhood of São Paulo.
 In addition to being a cultural and sports center open to the local community, CEU Capão Redondo has 3 public schools serving almost 3,000 students aged 0 to 15 years old.

-Capão Redondo Forest will restore a degraded patch of native Atlantic Forest, showing students and the local community how a biodiversity desert in an urban setting can be transformed into a thriving ecosystem once again.
-The creation of this forest will also have a 6-month participatory programme running alongside it, thereby amplifying the impact of the project.
-Among the species planted, there will be several trees with edible fruits, which are largely unknown by young people today.
+Capão Redondo Forest has restored a degraded patch of native Atlantic Forest, showing students and the local community how a biodiversity desert in an urban setting can be transformed into a thriving ecosystem once again.
+The creation of this forest also involved a 6-month participatory programme running alongside it, thereby amplifying the impact of the project.
+Among the species planted, there are several trees with edible fruits, which are largely unknown by young people today.

-Capão Redondo Forest is one of a series of interventions made by formigas-de-embaúba across São Paulo.
+Capão Redondo Forest is one of a series of interventions made by Formigas de Embaúba across São Paulo.
 The continued expansion of this network of forests will connect single community interventions with global socio-environmental issues.
-The aim is to inspire people - young and old - to act and take small steps towards collective and transformative change.
+The purpose is to inspire people - young and old - to act and take small steps towards collective and transformative change.

 “The creation of this native forest in our schoolyard will raise the awareness of the need to preserve and regenerate nature…and increase the wellbeing of our entire community.”